gitgoap/AI-Snipping-Tool/README.md

 # Future Scope / Features

-- **YouTube Video Screenshot:** Capture text in the current video frame only on the YouTube website.
+- **YouTube Video Screenshot:** Capture text in the current YouTube video frame with just one click of a popup button.
+- **Download:** Users can save screenshots in their local system.

-- Answers questions just with screenshots:
+- Answers questions just with screenshots: This feature is possible by utilizing the multimodal feature of Google Gemini.

   ![image](https://github.com/gitgoap/HackFest-24-IIT-Dhanbad/assets/117789470/1592f070-2e07-436b-b268-dc25be5e8e53)